crochet-cthulhu/congenial-carnival/README.md

 - `build`: Runs the Typescript Compiler,
 - `prestart`: Runs Pre-Start steps (at this stage, just the Typescript Compiler)
 - `start`: Run the Node.js Application
+- `docker-start`: Run the Docker Compose start script to start the Node.js application and the MongoDB containers. *(Currently the recommended method of startup)*
+- `docker-delete`: Run the Docker Compose shutdown scripts and deletes the containers. *(Currently the reccomended method of shutting down and restarting)*

 ## API Endpoints
 ### /auth/spotify